Closing Costs in Michigan Explained — What West Michigan Homebuyers Should Watch Out For

 Some upfront costs, like property taxes and homeowners’ insurance, might need to be paid at closing.
 These can vary by area and property type.

-Recording Fess & Transfer Taxes
+Recording Feeds & Transfer Taxes

 These government fees cover the cost of legally recording the change of ownership.
 The specific amount depends on the property’s location.
 Some states have higher fees.